ML-EDM/ML-EDM/README.md

 * Watch our videos on ["YouTube"](https://www.youtube.com/channel/UCEUK7Q1gARRck1FB4Qo_3aQ).

 ## Early Decision Making
 More and more applications require early decisions, i.e. taken as soon as possible from partially observed data.
 However, the later a decision is made, the more its accuracy tends to improve, since the description of the problem to hand is enriched over time.
-Such a compromise between the *earliness* and the *accuracy* of decisions has been particularly studied in the field of Early Classification of Time Series (ECTS).
+Such a compromise between the *earliness* and the *accuracy* of decisions has been particularly studied in the field of Early Classification of Time Series (ECTS), for which an extensive benchmark is available in \[[8](https://arxiv.org/pdf/2406.18332)].
 However, the current definition of ECTS is limited to:

 * a classification problem ;
 * an available training set which contains completely and properly labeled time series ;